davidesangui/metapresence/README.md

 ### Options:
 - -p [int], number of processes to be executed in parallel.
 Default: 1 .
 - -o the prefix of the coverm output and of the output files.
-Default: metrics
+Default: metapout
 - --unpaired set this flag if the aligned reads are not paired.
 Default: FALSE
 ## Dependencies
 Metapresence requires only the Python modules Pysam and Numpy.
 It was tested using the following versions of these packages, but it should work fine with any more recent version.